 (3) Other requirements as a condition for initial, continued, reinstated or renewed licensure or registration to practice.

-(E) The professional standards committee at its discretion shall:
+(E) The professional standards committee at its discretion may:

 (1) Contract with providers of impaired treatment programs.